Phil Geldart of Eagle’s Flight speaks to us about training and development.

 How does Eagle’s Flight innovate?
 And how did you have to innovate during COVID-19?

 Phil Geldart: Over the last 12 months, the team at Eagle’s Flight has worked nothing short of a miracle based on their belief in our contribution to the business world at large, commitment to each other, and belief in our guiding principles and values.
 At the end of February 2020, approximately 95% of the products and services we brought to our clients were through face-to-face interactions.
-In less than 90 days, our team managed to build virtual experiential learning solutions for our key clients who had strategic programs with us that couldn’t be paused or fail and replicated the majority of our products and services for the virtual world.
+In less than 90 days, our team managed to build virtual experiential learning solutions for our key clients who had strategic programs with us that couldn’t be paused or failed and replicated the majority of our products and services for the virtual world.

 To pull this off required tenacity, creativity, focus, and hope from our team.
 We innovated using the same formula that we have used to grow the business over 30 years.
 Focus on the most difficult mission-critical people problems of our clients, build your solutions based on codifying and replicating the most productive behaviors, be creative and experiential in engaging people to uncover why those new behaviors are better, find great partners who can inform how to bring that to life brilliantly.